Hotels near Coolavin Park

 Which hotels near Coolavin Park are good for team or group travel?

 Several hotels near Coolavin Park accommodate team and group travel.
-The Sire Hotel Lexington Tapestry Collection by Hilton (1.97 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Residence Inn by Marriott Lexington City Center (2.27 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hyatt Regency Lexington (2.5 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Hyatt Regency Lexington (2.5 mi, from $189/night), The Sire Hotel Lexington Tapestry Collection by Hilton (1.97 mi, from $170/night), and Residence Inn by Marriott Lexington City Center (2.27 mi, from $248/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Hyatt Regency Lexington also has bus or oversized vehicle parking.

 Which hotels near Coolavin Park offer free breakfast?

-Which hotels near Coolavin Park have a pool?
+Which hotels near Coolavin Park have an outdoor pool?

 Which hotels near Coolavin Park offer free parking?